MohanT3110/Projects/Job Search Application/README.md

 The code is structured into three main components:

 1. **`websiteurl.py`**: Contains the logic for searching website URLs using Selenium.
-2. **`emailfinder.py`**: Defines the Scrapy spider to crawl each website URL and search for specific job openings.
+2. **`urlfinder.py`**: Defines the Scrapy spider to crawl each website URL and search for specific job openings.
 3. **`main.py`**: Script to run the code and execute the search and crawling process.

 ## Setup

+1) setup an virtual environment

-Before running the code, ensure you have Python installed on your system.
+2) Before running the code, ensure you have Python installed on your system.
 You'll also need to install the required dependencies, which include Selenium and Scrapy.
 You can install them using pip:

 ```bash
 pip install selenium scrapy